-The following table sets forth certain information with respect to the executive officers of the Company (the business biographies for Scott M. Quist, Jason G. Overbaugh, and S. Andrew Quist are set forth above):
+The following table sets forth certain information with respect to the executive officers of the Company (the business biographies for Scott M. Quist, Jason G. Overbaugh, Adam G. Quist, and S. Andrew Quist are set forth above):

-Name Age Title Scott M. Quist 66 Chairman of the Board, President, Chief Executive Officer, and Director Garrett S. Sill 49 Chief Financial Officer and Treasurer S. Andrew Quist 1 39 Vice President, General Counsel, and Director Jason G. Overbaugh 1 45 Vice President, National Marketing Director of Life Insurance, and Director Jeffrey R. Stephens 66 Senior General Counsel and Secretary Stephen C. Johnson 63 Vice President - Mortgage Operations Adam G. Quist 1 34 Vice President - Memorial Services, Assistant Secretary, and General Counsel
+Name Age Title Scott M. Quist 67 Chairman of the Board, President, Chief Executive Officer, and Director Garrett S. Sill 50 Chief Financial Officer and Treasurer S. Andrew Quist 40 Vice President, General Counsel, and Director Jason G. Overbaugh 46 Vice President, National Marketing Director of Life Insurance, and Director Jeffrey R. Stephens 67 Senior General Counsel and Secretary Stephen C. Johnson 64 Vice President - Mortgage Operations Adam G. Quist 35 Vice President - Memorial Services, Assistant Secretary, and General Counsel

-1 Scott M. Quist is the father of S. Andrew Quist and Adam G. Quist, and the uncle of Jason G. Overbaugh.
+&lt;sup>1 Scott M. Quist is the father of S. Andrew Quist and Adam G. Quist, and the uncle of Jason G. Overbaugh.

 Garrett S. Sill has served as Chief Financial Officer and Treasurer of the Company since 2013.
 From 2011 to 2013, Mr. Sill served as Vice President and Assistant Treasurer of Security National Life Insurance Company, a wholly owned subsidiary of the Company.
 From 2002 to 2011, Mr. Sill was Chief Financial Officer and Treasurer of SecurityNational Mortgage Company, a wholly owned subsidiary of the Company.
 Mr. Sill is a certified public accountant, having been licensed since 2002.
-He holds a B.A. degree in Accounting from Weber State University and a Master's degree in Business Administration from the University of Utah.
+He holds a B.A. degree in Accounting from Weber State University and a Master's degree in Business Administration (M.B.A. degree) from the University of Utah.
 Mr. Sill also serves as a member of the Advisory Council of the School of Accounting and Taxation at Weber State University.